vosolsob/kymographs/README.md

 1) Place your MOV movie files in selected directory

-2) If you are working on computer cluster start a job by
+2) If you are working on computer cluster start a job by (-I is with uppercase i)

 qsub -I